paolomaccallini-hub/MetaME/README.md

 #### Human brain

-The results of cell-type analysis for Siletti (all regions) and Seeker (White Matter) layer 2 (L2) scRNAseq datasets, step one and step three, are summarized in Figure 4.
+The results of cell-type analysis for Siletti (all regions) and Seeker (White Matter) level 2 (L2) scRNAseq datasets, step one and step three, are summarized in Figure 4.
 There is a positive regression with excitatory neurons of the white matter in both the young and old human brain.

 ![Immagine 2025-12-19 174755](https://github.com/user-attachments/assets/1ebe904c-2aac-45bf-93fd-ca5f451912fe)